linkys/coding-challenge/README.md

 ## When you are done 🎖️

 - Please check again if all requirements have been done as described.
 If there are things that need explanation, add them as a text message in your repository (Github  Conversations).
-- Write a mail to jakob@curawork.de containing a link to a repository with your code.
+- Write a mail to jakob@curawork.de containing a link to a private repository with your code or a zip file.